beernaard/panote-app-react/README.md

 Note application create in react.js

 <br>Responsive Note web app
-<br>Default functionality such as update/edit, mark as completed and delete
+<br>Default functionality such as search, update/edit, mark as completed and delete
 <br>Added filtering functionality by category and Sorting Functionality by completed

 <br>Link of the Web App below via github pages